 Starbucks Italy has two other drinks — “Oleato Deconstructed” and an “Oleato Golden Foam Espresso Martini” — but these aren’t part of the international release.

-Starbucks Oleato drinks arrived at some U.S. Starbucks locations on March 23.
+Starbucks Oleato drinks arrived at more U.S. Starbucks locations on June 6.

-On March 27 Starbucks started serving these Starbucks drinks in stores across Seattle and Los Angeles.
-You’ll also be able to purchase your own Partanna cold-pressed extra virgin olive oil for your home at these locations.
+On March 27 Starbucks started serving these Starbucks drinks in stores across Seattle and Los Angeles, where they’re also selling Partanna cold-pressed extra virgin olive oil for your home.

 Create your own Starbucks olive oil-infused coffee at home.